rcsaquino/rsautogui/README.md

-    mouse::click(MouseButton::Left); // Performs a mouse click with the specified button. mouse::down(MouseButton::Left); // Performs a mouse down with the specified button. mouse::click(MouseButton::Left); // Performs a mouse up with the specified button. mouse::scroll('x', 10); // Scrolls x or y axis n times.
+    mouse::click(MouseButton::Left); // Performs a mouse click with the specified button. mouse::down(MouseButton::Left); // Performs a mouse down with the specified button. mouse::up(MouseButton::Left); // Performs a mouse up with the specified button. mouse::scroll('x', 10); // Scrolls x or y axis n times.
 }
 ```